(Disclosure: Some of the links below may be affiliate links)

 I have just finished reading The Happy Mind by Kevin Horsley and Louis Fourie.
 This book is about living a happier life.
-This is the first book I ever read on happiness.
-Normally, the books I read and report on this blog are more related to personal finance.
+The Happy Mind is the first book I ever read about happiness.
+Usually, the books I read and report on this blog are more related to personal finance.
 But as we are going to see, the two concepts are not unrelated!

 This book is about how to define happiness.
-It is actually more difficult than it seems to define this concept.
+It is more complicated than it seems to explain this concept.
 It is very specific to each people.
 But, by studying happy people, we can get a better view of what makes them happy.
-And on the contrary, by studying unhappy people we can learn even more about happiness.
+And on the contrary, by studying unhappy people, we can learn even more about happiness.

-From the definitions of happiness, the book goes on to give many practical tips about how to get your life in the tracks to happiness.
-This will not change your life overnight.
-But adapting some of these pieces of advice could help live your life better.
+The book starts with the definitions of happiness.
+Then, it goes on to give many practical tips about how to get your life in the tracks to happiness.
+This book will not change your life overnight.
+But adopting some of these pieces of advice could help live your life better.

 Stay tuned if you want to learn all about happiness.